Fine-tuning Is a Surprisingly Effective Domain Adaptation Baseline in Handwriting Recognition: Writer-independent Scenario

-Figure~\ref{fig:writer_finetuning:estimation_techniques} compares different estimation strategies for choosing the finetuning iterations with minimal test CER.
+Figure~\ref{fig:writer_finetuning:estimation_techniques} compares different estimation strategies for choosing the optimal number of fine-tuning iterations.
 An estimation strategy is shown as a distribution across the respective normalized writers' CER reductions, where the normalization is done across the estimate strategy dimension with the Oracle strategy, and the line cluster dimension is subsequently aggregated by mean.
-We calculated these statistics only on line clusters 16, 32, 64, 128, and 256, and we omitted three writers, as the normalization was not possible because some finetuned models worsen the performance of the baseline.
-The best estimation strategy for finetuning without adaptation is L. Generally, the estimation strategy which provides more finetuning iterations is better, we give our explanation of this phenomenon while discussing the finetuning curves.
-For finetuning with augmentation $\mathrm{X}_{1.5}$ and $\mathrm{X}_3$ brought the largest CER reductions among cross-validation approaches, and $\mathrm{S}_3$ among the static iteration approaches.
+We calculated these statistics only on line clusters 16, 32, 64, 128, and 256, and we omitted three writers, as the normalization was not possible because some fine-tuned models worsen the performance of the baseline.
+The best estimation strategy for fine-tuning without adaptation is L. Generally, the estimation strategy which provides more fine-tuning iterations is better, we give our explanation of this phenomenon while discussing the fine-tuning curves.
+For fine-tuning with augmentation $\mathrm{X}_{1.5}$ and $\mathrm{X}_3$ brought the largest CER reductions among cross-validation approaches, and $\mathrm{S}_3$ among the static iteration approaches.

-For $\mathrm{S}_3$, the ratios between the estimated number of finetuning iterations and the number of adaptation lines were 180, 90, 60, 38, 33, 30, 24, 15, and, 9, for 1, 2, 4, 8, 16, 32, 64, 128, and 256 lines, respectively.
-This suggests that there is a fixed relation between the number of optimal finetuning iterations and the number of adaptation lines, which on average outperforms the cross-validation approaches.
+For $\mathrm{S}_3$, the ratios between the estimated number of fine-tuning iterations and the number of adaptation lines were 180, 90, 60, 38, 33, 30, 24, 15, and, 9, for 1, 2, 4, 8, 16, 32, 64, 128, and 256 lines, respectively.
+The difference between the ratios of different writers was negligible.
+This suggests that there is a fixed relation between the number of optimal fine-tuning iterations and the number of adaptation lines, which on average outperforms the cross-validation approaches.
 The target writer distribution for the L strategy is more skewed towards the poorer CER reductions, note that L can be seen as another variant of S.